Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Results for Symmetric-Key Ciphers

 While our approach is completely general and can be implemented to attack essentially any type of cipher, for the sake of concreteness in this paper we focused on analyzing numerically the case of symmetric-key ciphers.
 In particular, we focused on the S-DES, S-AES and Blowfish protocols.
 Our results are discussed in the following sections.

 In our experiments and analyses, we primarily utilized Qiskit (version 0.42.1) as our quantum computing framework, running on a Python environment (version 3.9.10).
 The computations and simulations were conducted on a MacBook Pro 16-inch, 2021 model, which boasts an Apple M1 Pro processor and 16 GB of memory.
 The operating system underpinning our work was MacOS Ventura 13.0.1.
+All simulations were conducted on noise-free simulators to isolate the theoretical performance of the algorithm from hardware noise, ensuring a clear evaluation of the proposed approach.